 - The current value of the metric, and how far above or below the threshold that value is.

 - A chart showing several days of historic data leading up to the budget crossing.
 Clicking on the chart will take you to the budget in SpeedCurve.

 When you create a performance budget you set an absolute threshold.
 Notifications will be sent for this budget whenever the latest value for the metric crosses this threshold.

 Notifications for absolute threshold crossings will include a chart similar to what you will see in your Site dashboard.
 The red line represents the value of the absolute threshold.
 Values over the threshold will be coloured red.

 As well as the absolute threshold, you can also set a relative threshold or rate of change for a budget.
 Notifications will be sent for this budget whenever the latest value for the metric is different to the previous value by the amount specified.

 Notifications for rate of change crossings also include a chart, but the threshold is represented in a slightly different way.
 We don't draw a red threshold line on these charts because the threshold is based on the previous value of each point.
-Instead, we draw a threshold range based on the average upper bound (each value plus the rate of change) and the average lower bound (each value minus the rate of change).
+Instead, we draw a threshold range based on the average upper bound (the previous value plus the rate of change) and the average lower bound (the previous value minus the rate of change).